 086 607 6923 or email firstname.lastname@example.org

 I have been involved in the field of counselling for over fifteen years, completing first a foundation course and then qualifying with a first class honours degree in Counselling and Psychotherapy.
-Now I am a fully registered and accredited member of IACP and BACP (these are the Irish & British Associations of Counsellors and Psychotherapists).
-Additional training includes a professional certificate in CBT (Cognitive Behavioural Therapy), Complicated Grief Therapy, Couples Counselling and I am currently engaged with Somatic Experience and Organic Intelligence training.
+I am a fully registered and accredited member of IACP and BACP (these are the Irish & British Associations of Counsellors and Psychotherapists).
+Additional training includes a professional certificate in CBT (Cognitive Behavioural Therapy), Complicated Grief Therapy, Couples Counselling and most recently I qualified as a certified Organic Intelligence ® Coach.

 I worked for several years voluntarily with the ISPCC (Irish Society for the Prevention of Cruelty to Children) on the ‘Childline’ phone service and also as a ‘Parent Mentor’.
 Following that I worked for two years within the NUIG student counselling services, working with young adults and mature students.
 There I counselled many people who suffered from anxiety and gained specialist experience in that area.
 As well as my own private practice I currently also work with the Galway No.4 youth service, counselling young people.